nitrictech/docs/docs/schedules/_index.md

 ### Create a schedule

-Creating schedules with Nitric can be done in a single line using our `config-as-code` functionality to define resources.
+Creating schedules with Nitric can be done with a single line of code to define resources.

 ```javascript
 import { schedule } from '@nitric/sdk';